mfwgenerics/kapshot/README.md

 ## Purpose

-The purpose of this plugin is to support experimental literate programming and documentation generation techniques using the Kotlin language.
+The purpose of this plugin is to support experimental literate programming and documentation generation techniques in Kotlin.

+An example of this is the code used to generate this README.md.
+The sample code is executed during generation to ensure correctness.

+View the source here: [readme/src/main/kotlin/Main.kt](readme/src/main/kotlin/Main.kt)